Complete Guide to Santa Barbara Castle: History, Secrets and Practical Tips

 Option 4: By car or city bus

-4. Services Available to the Visitor
+4. Services Available to Visitors

 • Gastronomic Spaces: The venue has cafeteria areas, kiosk-type terraces and a restaurant where you can taste snacks, ice creams or traditional Alicante dishes in the shade of the walls, enjoying the sea breezes.